felsenhower/typed-rest/README.md

 - Support for authentication.
 At the moment, you can only do this via middlewares in the backend implementation.
 - Support parameters in `ApiImplementation.make_fastapi()` that are forwarded to the `FastAPI()` constructor.
-- Make argument annotation matching more lax (e.g. when we annotate `Annotated[int, Path()]` in the definition, it should be okay to just annotate `int` in the handler).
 - Missing something?
 Create an issue.